 He added that it is strange for CoinCut to claim he was surprised by the speed of data leakage.

-"Information leaks from people who want to use a pseudo-anonymous (pseudo-) currency is perhaps some of the most valuable evidence on earth for ghosts, competitors, and the security research community,” he claimed.
+"Leaks of information from people who want to use a pseudo-anonymous currency are perhaps some of the most valuable items on earth for ghosts, competitors, and the security research community," he said.

 Security concerns remain one of the most important barriers to the absolute adoption of Bitcoin, with incidents that serve only to reinforce the second thoughts about crypto-currency.